TomatenKuchenDEV/docs/docs/afk.md

 ---
 title: AFK
 description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
-Explains the AFK system
+Explains the per user AFK system and AFK roles.
 ---

 The AFK/Away-from-keyboard system can be used to indicate the absence of an account.